Logo

 1. Savings as Security - involves help from a loved one

-Instead of putting down a traditional deposit, through a Savings as Security mortgage your relative will put 10% of the property’s value in a savings account held by your mortgage lender.
+Instead of putting down a traditional deposit, through a Savings as Security mortgage, your relative will put 10% of the property’s value in a savings account held by your mortgage lender.
 They’ll get the money back (plus interest) after a set period of time, providing you’ve kept up with your mortgage payments.